Electrician Apprenticeship

 What Does an Electrician Do?

-Electricians install, test, maintain and repair the electrical systems that power homes, businesses, industrial sites and infrastructure.
+Electricians install, test, maintain and repair the systems and equipment that power homes, businesses, industrial facilities and major infrastructure projects.

 Day-to-day work can include: